-To help people with diabetes stay on track with their weight, most diabetes education centres advise the following three principles: 1) consult Health Canada’s Eating Well with Canada’s Food Guide; 2) use the plate method for portion control; and 3) eat foods that have a low glycemic index.
+To help people with diabetes stay on track with their weight, most diabetes education centres advise the following three principles: 1) consult Health Canada’s Canada’s Food Guide; 2) use the plate method for portion control; and 3) eat foods that have a low glycemic index.
 Other suggestions can be found in the Diabetes Diet articles and posts.

 What about meal replacements?

 Consuming one of the commercially available portion-controlled vitamin- and mineral-fortified meal replacement products (for example, Glucerna®) can be an effective way for some people to lose weight.
 On any given day, people make about 200 food choices, such as when to eat, what to eat, how much to eat, whether to add dessert and when to stop.
 One reason why a meal replacement works is that it eliminates some of those choices.